 What is the Occupancy Rate graph?

 This represents how the occupancy rate is changing throughout the whole year.
 It shows the past 12 months occupancy rates.
 Each dot represents an average monthly occupancy rate of a month in 2019.
-For example, the first dot represents the average occupancy rate of typical January.
+For example, the first dot represents the average occupancy rate of 2019 January.

 What is Yearly Average Daily Rate?